bwreilly/stanford-aiclass/ainotes.md

 ##	First-Order Logic

 1. How's it work?

 Complex objects, not simple boolean states.
 Values are called constants, and they can refer to objects.
 There are also functions.
 Functions are mappings from objects to objects.

 There are also relations, which are more or less exactly what you think they are.

 The other significant part is the inclusion of quantifiers.
 ForAll is an upsidedown A and ThereExists which is an backwards E.

 2. The power

 	Otherwise complex or unbounded statements can be created with first order logic.
 If you wanted to say there was no dirt in the vacuum world, it is a one-liner

 		ForAll(d, l) Dirt(d) && Loc(l) => !At(d, l)

 	Which roughly translates into "for all variables d and l, if d is dirt and l is a location, there is no d at l".

 	If you want to say the vacuum is in a location with dirt

 		ThereExists(l, d), Dirt(d) && Loc(l) && At(V,l) && At(d,l)

 	Or, "for some l and d, d is dirt and l is some location and the vacuum is at l and the d is at l".

 3. Examples

 		ThereExists(x, y) x=y

 	This is always true.
 Remember that x and y are variables.
 They might reference the same object.
 Since they can, and you are asking the question "for all objects", it's always true.

 		(ThereExists(x), x=x) => (ForAll(y), ThereExists(z), y=z)

 	First bit is always true.
 If x can mean anything, it can always be itself.
 Second bit is also always true.
 ForAll(y) means for every possible value of y.
 ThereExists(z) means all possible values z could be.
 The variable z could always be referencing whatever y is referencing.

 		ForAll(x), P(x) || !P(x)

 	Everything either has to be in the relation of P or not.

 		ThereExists(x), P(x)

 	This isn't necessarily true.
 There are empty relations, so it is possible that there are no objects x can reference that is a member of P.

-	4. English Motherfucker do you speak it?
+4. English motherf...etc

 	A lot of this stuff can be represented in english incorrectly.
 Here are some examples

 		"Sam has two jobs."

 		ThereExists(x,y), Job(Sam, x) && Job(Sam, y) && !(x=y)

 	Breaking this down.
 For some x and y, the relation Job includes Sam and x in addition to Sam and y.
 And x and y are not the same.
 That seems to work.

 	How about set membership?
 Consider both these statements together.

 	ForAll(x,s) Member(x, Add(x,s))
 	ForAll(x,s) Member(x,s) => (ForAll(y), Member(x, Add(y,s)))

 	This doesn't work.
 It tells you what IS a member of x, but it doesn't tell you what x is not a member of.

 	Now checkers.
 Define adjacency.

 	ForAll(x,y) Adj(Sq(x,y)), Sq(+ (x , 1)) && Adj(Sq(x,y), Sq(x, +(y,1)))

 	This doesn't work either.
 It does squares that are above and to the right, but it doesn't define what isn't adjacent to x and y or squares below and to the left.

 	Lesson here?
 For more complex statements and rules, you are more likely to see the biconditional <=>, as it eliminates the inclusive nature of implications in one direction.